Please let the office know as soon as possible if your child is away.

 The App is the quickest and most reliable way to report student absences, access the school calendar and staff contact details, and link to newsletters and the school website.

-School App alert reminders are sent out the night before for things like bake sales, junior school swimming, class trips etc, and in emergencies.
+School App alert reminders are usually sent out the night before for things like bake sales, junior school swimming, class trips etc, and in emergencies.
 If you haven’t got it already, use this link to install it.

 You will need to update your School App notifications with your child’s new class/hub and also their year group at the start of each school year.